Advanced grep and awk Techniques - find/grep/awk Master Series

 }

-awk is named after "Alfred Aho, Peter Weinberger, Brian Kernighan" - a powerful text processing language that excels at processing CSV files and log files.
+awk is named after "Alfred Aho, Peter Weinberger, Brian Kernighan" (the initials of its creators).
+It's a powerful text processing language that excels with CSV files and log files.

-awk divides input into records (usually lines) and fields (usually columns) for processing.
+awk processes input as records (typically lines) and fields (typically columns).

 awk '{print $1}' employees.csv